Octahedron: Regular octahedron

 The regular octahedron has eight equilateral triangle sides, six vertices at which four sides meet, and twelve edges.
 Its dual polyhedron is a cube.
 It can be formed as the convex hull of the six axis-parallel unit vectors in three-dimensional Euclidean space.
 It is one of the five Platonic solids, and the three-dimensional case of an infinite family of regular polytopes, the cross polytopes.
 Although it does not tile space by itself, it can tile space together with the regular tetrahedron to form the tetrahedral-octahedral honeycomb.

-It occurs in nature in certain crystals, in architecture as part of certain types of space frame, and in popular culture as the shape of certain eight-sided dice.

 Combinatorially equivalent to the regular octahedron

 Bricard octahedron with an antiparallelogram as its equator.
 The axis of symmetry passes through the plane of the antiparallelogram.

 The following polyhedra are combinatorially equivalent to the regular octahedron.
 They all have six vertices, eight triangular faces, and twelve edges that correspond one-for-one with the features of it: